rasundsbak/rtd-tutorial/docs/source/12_memory_2.rst

 ::

- # Celle 7: Importere nødvendige biblioteker
+ # Import the necessary libraries
  import json
  from typing import List, Dict, Any from pydantic import BaseModel, Field

- # Definere datamodellen for langtidsminne
+ # Define the datamodel for the long term memory
  class LongTermMemory(BaseModel):
      """Class representing long-term memory for a project."""
      project_name: str = Field(..., description="Name of the research project")